opentaproject/openta-public/docs_src/installation/development.md

+# Development
+## Note on login information

+When cloning this repository a file based sqlite database is provided with two users (user:password):
+* teacher:learning, can edit exercises via the author interface.
+* student:learning, can view and answer exercises.

-# Development environment using Docker
+## Development environment using Docker

 Start by cloning the repository